typesupply/opentype-cookbook/readme.md

     <1 2 3 4>

-In this case, the value record is adjusting the x placement to the right by one unit, the y placement up by two units, the x advance by 3 unites and the y advance by four units.
+In this case, the value record is adjusting the x placement to the right by one unit, the y placement up by two units, the x advance by 3 units and the y advance by four units.

 When the positioning features are started, each glyph in the glyph run has a value record of <0 0 0 0>.
 As the processing happens and rules are matched, these value records are modified cumulative.
 So, if one feature adjust a glyph's x placement by 10 units and then another feature adjust the glyph's x placement by 30 units, the glyph's x placement would be 40 units.

+The syntax for a positioning rule is:

+    position target valueRecord;

+We can abbreviate position with pos to cut down on how much stuff we have to type, so let's do that:

+    pos target valueRecord;

+Targets can be classes.
+These classes can be referenced by name or they can be defined as an unnamed class inside of a rule.

-### Adjustment Of One Glyph
+### Adjust the Position of One Glyph

-To adjust the space around a single thing, you do this:
+To adjust the space around a single target, you do this:

     pos target valueRecord;